elotl/vpa-tracker/README.md

 Forwarding from 127.0.0.1:8080 -> 8080
 ```

-Check if vpa exporter is exporting the new VPA metrics
+Check if vpa exporter is exporting the new VPA metrics:
 ```bash
 # HELP vpa_cpu_target_millicores VPA recommended target CPU for container (in millicores)
 # TYPE vpa_cpu_target_millicores gauge